LoopKit/looptips/docs/how-to/think-like-loop.md

 *Loop* has the info from the settings you’ve given it, how you’ve described your meals, and how you’ve given insulin. *Loop* does not know if you are stressed. *Loop* does not know if you are sick. *Loop* is not a rage bolus machine and is predicting 6 hours out to safely bring you down without you needing to prevent a low while it does that. *Loop* is considerate partner.
 It respects your input and acts gentle and even-keeled.

-If you are frustrated with Loop's actions now...that means you told it the wrong info previously (or are lacking some patience that *Loop* has).
+If you are frustrated with Loop’s actions now...that means you told it the wrong info previously (or are lacking some patience that *Loop* has).
 Most often either your meal entry was wrong or your basals or...something else you’ve told *Loop* has ended up being incorrect.

 Fixing that miscommunication will allow *Loop* to do a better job.